devteam-zenhr/TestelloDevelopers/_posts/2015-06-17-api-documentation.markdown

 ## Debugging

 We added support to respond with prettified JSON to help you read the responses you are receiving from our servers.
-To receive a prettified JSON response just add {% highlight ruby startinline=true %}pretty: true{% endhighlight %} to your payload hash.
+To receive a prettified JSON response just add {% highlight ruby startinline=true %} pretty: true {% endhighlight %} to your payload hash.